-Report To Voting Students among the highest on the campus.
-Thanks, Having survived two weeks of cam-
+among the highest on the campus.
+Thanks, Sue.

 Freda Cartledge was elected Miss Spring Festival.
-She is a sophomore class representative; and was the S.G.A.'s candidate for queen of the holiday.
+She is a sophomore class representative, and was the S.G.A.'s candidate for queen of the holiday.

 Two motions were presented and underwent prolonged discussion at the meeting on March 13, but they were not passed.
 One was a motion made by Betty Smith that the president be granted power to appoint a standing committee to investigate any issues he might see fit to turn over to it.
-This committee would report its findings to the council, and. would function for the remainder of the semester, Some council members pointed out that the president has power granted by the constitution to appoint committees, and also that every member of the S.G.A. should not be shifted to a single committee.
+This committee would report its findings to the council, and would function for the remainder of the semester.
+Some council members pointed out that the president has power granted by the constitution to appoint committees, and also that every member of the S.G.A. should not be shifted to a single committee.